wavefrontHQ/help/sources_intro.md

 Sources are automatically hidden after 4 weeks of inactivity, but you can also manually hide sources.
 While hidden sources are removed from autocomplete, they can still be used in a query when data values are present.

-The [Wavefront Query Language](https://community.wavefront.com/docs/DOC-1019) supports filtering by sources and source tags.
+[Wavefront Query Language](https://community.wavefront.com/docs/DOC-1019) supports filtering by sources and source tags.